csbg/SplineOmics/README.md

 ### R Version

 -   Required: R 4.3.3 or higher
     -   Note: This project was developed using R 4.3.3.
 While it should be compatible with newer versions, this is the version guaranteed to work as tested.

-## Getting Help
+## Getting Help {#getting-help}

 If you encounter a bug or have a suggestion for improving the `SplineOmics` package, we encourage you to [open an